OlympusDAO/treasury-subgraph/README.md

 ### Deployment - Client NPM Package

 1. Set the required values in `.env.prod`
-2. Update the `version` in `apps/client/package.json`
+2. Authenticate with the NPM package registry: `npm login`
-3. Update the changelog
+3. Update the `version` in `apps/client/package.json`
-4. Login using yarn to authenticate with the NPM package registry: `yarn login`
+4. Update the changelog
 5. Run the following command: `yarn publish-package`

     - Prefix the command with `YARN_OTP=<OTP VALUE>`